Minority Business Development

 The Massachusetts Supplier Diversity Office investigates and certifies companies for the state MBE, WBE, M/WBE certification program.
 These certified MBEs and WBEs participate as vendors, contractors, and professional service providers to the state of Massachusetts and their certification is honored at the state's largest corporations and institutions.
 Most contracts and purchase orders from governnment offices have minority business participation language.

-19 Ways to get funding for your business
+5 Ways to get funding nobody talks about

 - Make something out of thin air that cost practically zero and sell it.